Lessons | Clinics & Masterclasses

-Lessons
+Private Lessons

-I've sent several students to All-State Band and Orchestra in NY and TX.
-Several students have gone on to study clarinet at some of the top music departments in the country.
+Several students have gone on to study at some of the top music departments in the country, become band and orchestra directors and win positions in professional orchestras.
 I've had experience with all types of students at all levels; from introducing students to their first tube of cork grease to taking them through the grueling process of college auditions.
 I'm there every step of the way.
-That takes us into...

 What to Expect